Angry All Over Again

 From the space regency, a brief bit of scene setting and the image which helped me visualize it, although you can also see where I chose to ignore it:

-Adapting Jane Austen: Sense and Sensibility, the Rest of the Story
+Adapting Jane Austen: Sense and Sensibility, the Story in London

 It’s been a few months since I’ve done one of these, so here’s the previous posts as a refresher course.
 New thoughts below the cut.